unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/02_explore/06_team-work.md

-#Roles

-We can distinguish two teams among APISpark stakeholders: the APISpark provider team and the APISpark user team.
-APISpark providers can also invoke cells as users if they are part of a user group.
-APISpark lets you define how members of provider teams interact one with another.
-Provider team members can add members and grant roles to members.
-Giving a member either of the Manager, Developer, Operator or User roles will determine that member’s rights on the cell chosen in the web console.
-Roles and rights are defined at the cell level.
+# Introduction

+APISpark is built to support team-based collaboration on API projects.

+Collaboration in APISpark is based on the capacity to share a cell with other APISpark users, and to attribute specific roles to collaborators based on the functions they carry out.

+# Cell Roles

+A member can have one of five roles on a cell.

+For team-based collaboration, members should be given either of the roles Owner, Manager, Operator, or Developer.

+User is a special role designed for web API members who are consumers of your API.
+For more information about managing your API consumption, please visit the [User Groups](/publish/secure/user-groups "User Groups") page.

-By default, APISpark proposes 6 roles.
-Each functional role gives specific permissions on cells in the APISpark console.
+Depending on the role given to a member, he will have different permissions in the APISpark console.

 ![team work](images/07.jpg "team work")

-##APISpark provider team
+## Team roles

- * **Owner:** an owner owns the cell and has full rights on it.
-An owner can switch between all roles.
-Each cell has a unique owner (and thus all cell versions have the same owner) that cannot be changed.
-An owner has specific permissions like copying the cell, deleting it, adding new version, etc.
+ * **Owner:** a cell's Owner has full rights on it.
+Each cell has a unique owner, who is also the owner of every version of the cell.
+The Owner's role cannot be modified.

- * **Manager:** a manager has near-full rights on the cell (but cannot delete it).
-A manager can switch between 2 roles (Manager or User).
+ * **Manager:** a manager has all but a few rights on a cell.
+For instance, a manager can't delete a cell, as this operation is reserved to the Owner.

- * **Operator:** an operator has runtime management rights as well as rights on lifecycle aspects of the cell and community management.
+ * **Operator:** an operator has the rights to manage runtime aspects of a cell, to manage a cell's lifecycle, and to manage the community of cell members.

- * **Developer:** a developer has rights to design time and development aspects of the cell.
-A developer can switch between 2 roles (Developer or User).
+ * **Developer:** a developer has rights to the design-time and development aspects of a cell.

-##APISpark user team
+## Consumer roles

- * **User:** a user can consult basic information about a Web API and be given runtime access rights.
-A user has no ability to switch to another role.
+ * **User:** a user can consult basic information about a Web API and be given runtime access rights by being added to a member group.

- * **Guest:** a guest can consult public information about a WebAPI.
-If the cell is public, the person with this role can view the cell overview and ask to become a member (needs an APISpark account first).
-If the cell is private, he should not even know it exists.
-A guest has no ability to switch to another role.

-# How to add a member to a cell
+# Managing cell members

+To manage the members of a cell, navigate to the cell's **Members** tab.

+From here, you can add and delete members, and attribute roles to members.

 ![Add member](images/addMemberToCell.jpg "Add member")

 You can search for members, **TODO** ...

+# Switch role perspective

+Coming soon.